 - Students may wish to join the Student Managed Fund, which seeks to achieve positive returns through superior stock selection using quantitative and qualitative fundamental analysis.
 This is a real money student managed investment fund.
 The goal is to achieve consistent long term positive returns by optimally managing downside risk.
 The Fund seeks to mitigate risk through sufficient diversification and through a series of strict rules and procedures.

-- Students will use and have access to software such as Stata, Excel, Matlab, and databases such as Thomson one banker and Bloomberg.
+- Students will use and have access to software such as R, Excel, Matlab, and databases such as Thomson one banker and Bloomberg.

 Financial Regulation and Risk Management

 Research Methods in Finance

 Risk management is currently, and will continue to be, a hot spot for graduate recruitment.
 As many financial firms are substantially expanding their risk management functions, this Masters degree is likely to open a wide range of new and exciting career opportunities.
 After graduation there is a wide variety of roles available for our students, some of which will suit those with mathematical skills who wish to utilise cutting-edge quantitative modelling techniques and work in collaboration with traders to develop bespoke financial products.
 Other roles involve portfolio and product risk management or monitoring firm-wide business risks either in-house or as part of an external regulatory team.
 Graduates from this degree have quickly secured high-quality posts, most of which are in risk management functions.

 Graduates have gone on to work for companies/institutions such as: EY, Accenture, HSBC, KMC Wealth Management, University of Bath, Queen’s University Belfast, CCGroup Inc., CNO Financial Group, Clune Construction Company, Edelweiss Financial Services, Home Credit China.